May 2024

 Joe Louca

-co-supervisors: Kerstin Eder, John Vrublevskis
+co-supervisors: Prof. Kerstin Eder, Mr John Vrublevskis

 I am a FARSCOPE PhD student investigating teleoperation for space applications, focusing on how to enhance human capabilities through delay-robust simulations and improved sensory feedback, while ensuring trustworthy operation.
 This project is in partnership with Thales Alenia Space, UK.
 I am particularly interested applying robotics technologies in extreme environments, such as space, nuclear clean-up and environmental robotics.